mopidy/mopidy/docs/devenv.rst

 -----------------

 Make a Python `virtualenv <https://virtualenv.pypa.io/>`_ for Mopidy development.
-The virtualenv will wall of Mopidy and its dependencies from the rest of your system.
-All development and installation of Python dependencies versions of Mopidy and extensions are done inside the virtualenv.
+The virtualenv will wall off Mopidy and its dependencies from the rest of your system.
+All development and installation of Python dependencies, versions of Mopidy, and extensions are done inside the virtualenv.
 This way your regular Mopidy install, which you set up in the first step, is unaffected by your hacking and will always be working.

 Most of us use the `virtualenvwrapper
 <https://virtualenvwrapper.readthedocs.org/>`_ to ease working with
 virtualenvs, so that's what we'll be using for the examples here.
 First, install and setup virtualenvwrapper as described in their docs.

-To create a virtualenv named ``mopidy`` which use Python 2.7, allows access to system-wide packages like GStreamer, and use the Mopidy workspace directory as the "project path", run::
+To create a virtualenv named ``mopidy`` which uses Python 2.7, allows access to system-wide packages like GStreamer, and uses the Mopidy workspace directory as the "project path", run::

     mkvirtualenv -a ~/mopidy-dev --python `which python2.7` \